 This post goes out to my fellow curly-haired fam, anyone lucky enough to style someone else’s curly hair, or anyone who is interested.

 I love my hair.
 That wasn’t always the case.
 When I hit puberty, my hair (along with everything else, I guess) changed.
 It went from super soft and straight, to coarse wavy/curly.
 I have unique hair, both in it’s volume/amount and natural curl.
 Puberty coupled with growing up in the mythic age “before the internet” (when information wasn’t as easily obtained) lead to some pretty cringe-y hair moments in my formative years.
 I’ve wanted to write this post for a long time to make sure that my hard-earned knowledge is shared with anyone who might need it.
 These came to me through years of practice and extensive research in “the best” way to do something.
-Hopefully, you already know all these thing, but I wanted to write this on the off chance that someone didn’t.
+Hopefully, you already know all these things, but I wanted to write this on the off chance that someone didn’t.

 So, how and why do people have curly hair?